 You can do it!
 We both know you can!

 Need more help rebuilding your self-esteem?
-Contact me and I can help.
+Email me at email@example.com and let me help.

 I am a NYC based Certified Life Coach and mental health advocate.
 My writing has been published on The Huffington Post, Prevention, Psych Central, Pop Sugar, MSN and The Good Man Project, among others.
 I work with all kinds of people to help them go from depressed and overwhelmed to confident and happy in their relationships and in their world.